Coded5/autovideo/README.md

 ### Setup

-Get pexel api key and put it in your enviroment variables or create .env file or put it command line argument
+Get pexels API key from [here](https://www.pexels.com/api/) and put it in your enviroment variables or create .env file or put it command line argument.

 ### Usage

 ```
-$python main.py --input <path_to_audio> --output <path_to_output>
+$ python main.py --input <path_to_audio> --output <path_to_output>
 ```
+Note: Pexels API limit request rate at 200 requests per hour and 20K request per month.

 ### Settings
 * <mark>--model</mark>  Select which whisper AI model to use (defaulted at "medium.en")